Flavonoid: Dietary sources

-Wine

-Cocoa

-Flavonoids exist naturally in cocoa, but because they can be bitter, they are often removed from chocolate, even dark chocolate.
-Although flavonoids are present in milk chocolate, milk may interfere with their absorption; however, this conclusion has been questioned.

-Peanut

 Peanut (red) skin contains significant polyphenol content, including flavonoids.

-Unit: mg/100g

 Dietary intake

 Food composition data for flavonoids were provided by the USDA database on flavonoids.
-In the United States NHANES survey, mean flavonoid intake was 190 mg/d in adults, with flavan-3-ols as the main contributor.
-In the European Union, based on data from EFSA, mean flavonoid intake was 140 mg/d, although there were considerable differences among individual countries.
+In the United States NHANES survey, mean flavonoid intake was 190 mg per day in adults, with flavan-3-ols as the main contributor.
+In the European Union, based on data from the European Food Safety Authority (EFSA), mean flavonoid intake was 140 mg/d, although there were considerable differences among individual countries.
 The main type of flavonoids consumed in the EU and USA were flavan-3-ols (80% for USA adults), mainly from tea or cocoa in chocolate, while intake of other flavonoids was considerably lower.

+Non-nutrient status in humans

+Flavonoids are not considered as nutrients because there is no evidence for a cause-and-effect on specific cells or organs in vivo.
+The European Food Safety Authority determined that dietary flavonoids do not have the characteristics of nutrients, as they do not reduce disease risk, affect physiological or behavioral functions, improve satiety, contribute calories, or influence the growth and development of children.
+The bioavailability of flavonoids is low because they are extensively metabolized in the stomach, small intestine and liver, and are rapidly excreted.

+In the United States, flavonoids and other polyphenols are not included on the FDA list of nutrients.